Run a 90-Day Career Reset - A Playbook You Can Actually Finish

 This plan is for people with real constraints: a demanding job, family responsibilities, and limited time.
 It's not "quit and reinvent yourself" advice.
 It's a compact operating system you can run alongside life: pick one direction, upgrade one decisive skill, ship visible proof, and build a pipeline of conversations.

-The goal isn’t to change everything at once—it’s to create measured momentum that compounds.
+The goal isn't to change everything at once-it's to create measured momentum that compounds.
 When in doubt: narrow the scope, finish the smallest useful version, and move to the next step.
+If you need a clearer starting point, use the How to Find the Right Career to keep your reset focused instead of reactive.

 Weeks 1-3: Clarity